basilicom/pimcore-data-quality-bundle/README.md

 # Data Quality Bundle for Pimcore

-With this bundle the data quality of objects can be checked and displayed.
+With this bundle the data quality of objects can be analysed and displayed.

 -------